akenvdio/PA2-NUMPY-2ECEA-DIONALDO/README.md

 - `print ("ABOVE-MEAN SQUARES PROBLEM\n")`: Prints the header of the code
 - `print ("Array S:\n", S)`: Prints the original array S
 - `print ("\nMean:", S_mean)`: Prints the mean of the original array S
-- `print ("Above Mean Array:\n", above_mean)`: Prints the array S with elements that satisfies the boolean condition where elements must be above the mean
+- `print ("Above Mean Array:\n", above_mean)`: Prints the elements that satisfies the  condition where elements must be above the mean using boolean indexing which flattens the array into 1d
 - `print ("\nNumber of selected elements:", len(above_mean))`: Prints the number of selected elements in the array S where above_mean elements are printed
 - `np.save("above_mean.npy", above_mean)`: saves the np file of above_mean